 The calibration algorithm schedules an ensemble of 100 ocean simulations at every iteration.
-Thus, over 10 iterations, we have 1000 simulations with different values of the parameter vector.
-Here, we describe how we chose one simulation shown in Figure \ref{fig:convergence} (b,e).
-Because our parameterization is strongly constrained by physics, it cannot compensate for all numerical model errors.
+Thus, over 10 iterations, we have 1000 simulations with different parameter vectors.
+Here, we describe how we chose one simulation shown in Figure \ref{fig:convergence} (c,g).
+Our parameterization is strongly constrained by physics and thus cannot compensate for all numerical model errors.
 As a result, we face not only parametric uncertainty but also model-form uncertainty (structural error) \cite{williamson2017tuning, prevost2025detection, shin2026accelerated}.
-In such a setting, an optimal set of parameter values depends considerably on the choice of the loss function, which sets the priority on which biases to compensate.
-In this work, we chose a simple loss function (see Section \ref{sec:loss}), which was selected after extensive experimentation.
+In such a setting, an optimal set of parameter values depends considerably on the choice of the loss function, which determines which biases to prioritize compensating.
+In this work, we chose a simple loss function (see Section \ref{sec:loss}) after extensive experimentation.
 Due to structural errors, minimizing the loss function may cause other physical metrics to deteriorate.
-Here, we show that the RMSE in the covariance matrix of interfaces is improving over the first 3 iterations, then remains on a plateau until the 5th iteration, and after that starts growing (Figure \ref{fig:convergence} (i)).
+Here, we show that the RMSE in the covariance matrix of interfaces is improving over the first 3 iterations, then remains on a plateau until the 5th iteration, and after that starts growing (Figure \ref{fig:convergence} (k)).
 Consequently, a further small improvement of the loss function is possible, but at the expense of generating strong unphysical modes of variability.
 This phenomenon in model tuning is known as overfitting \cite{williamson2017tuning}.
 We use the described validation metric to implement early stopping.
-That is, we consider the parameterization at 5th iteration as the best performing one.
-Furthermore, we average the parameter vector over an ensemble to select a parameterization shown in panels (b,e) in Figure \ref{fig:convergence}.
-We note that the need for validation here might originate from the fact that the optimization is underconstrained: we consider only one simple ocean configuration.
-Thus, seeking a single parameter set that is suitable for multiple flow regimes \cite{lopez2022training, wagner2025formulation} might eliminate the need for the validation procedure, as we show in the next section.
+That is, we consider the parameterization from the 5th iteration to be the best-performing one.
+Furthermore, we average the parameter vector over an ensemble to select a parameterization shown in panels (c,g) in Figure \ref{fig:convergence}.
+We note that the need for validation here may stem from the optimization being underconstrained: we consider only one simple ocean configuration.
+Thus, seeking a single parameter set suitable for multiple flow regimes \cite{lopez2022training, wagner2025formulation} might eliminate the need for a validation procedure, as we show in the next section.